tmushayahama/tftarget/README.rst

 Now install the rest of the dependencies by running ``pip install -r requirements.txt``.

-At this point you're arguably ready to go.
-See the next section for instructions on installing and configuring MySQL, or just comment out the ``DATABASES`` variable in ``settings.py``.
-Since this is a database-driven application, the search function will naturally not work if you just comment out the ``DATABASES`` variable, but you will at least have the rest of the server working.

 MySQL
 -----

-The quickstart above is sufficient for starting the site, but eventually you'll need to install MySQL and setup Django to use it.
+The quickstart above is sufficient for  getting a server that can run, but eventually you'll need to install MySQL and setup Django to use it.
 MySQL can be downloaded from `their website`_ and installed by following the directions.
 During install, you should be asked to create a password for the ``root`` user.
 Do this, and don't forget the password, you will need it soon and may need it later in an emergency.